You're in safe hands

 - based on your explicit consent.

 In these cases, there is always some form of human intervention at the decision stage and we offer the following additional rights:

 - to understand the reasons behind decisions made about you and the possible consequences of the decisions, and

 - to object to profiling in certain situations, including for direct marketing.

-Nevertheless, we still comply with the GDPR principles and we have explained our lawful bases for processing your personal data.
+Nevertheless, we still comply with the UK GDPR principles and we have explained our lawful bases for processing your personal data.
 We also have processes in place so that you can exercise your rights, as explained in this privacy notice.

 Right to lodge a complaint with a supervisory authority

 If you have a complaint about the way we have used your information, please contact us first and we will do our best to put things right for you.
 If you’re not happy with our response, you can escalate your complaint to the Information Commissioner’s Office (ICO) – see the end of this privacy notice for their contact details.

 You also have the right to a judicial review where you consider that your rights under the data protection legislation have been infringed, or as a result of us processing your personal data in non-compliance with the legislation.

 Where you have suffered material or non-material damage as a result of an infringement of the data protection legislation, you have the right to receive compensation from us for the damage suffered.